 Vanilla sugar

-Put the empty vanilla beans in a jar with powdered sugar and leave for several weeks.
+Place the empty vanilla beans (washed with tap water and dried after using them) in a jar with powdered sugar and leave for several weeks.
 You'll have amazing vanilla sugar!

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.